-In 2021, the Government of St. Vincent issued eleven (11) 91-day Treasury Bills on the RGSM.
-Each of these issues was \$28.0 million.
-Pre-eruption of the La Soufriere volcano, T. Bills rates averaged 1.5 percent with average bid amounts of \$34.5 million for the period February to April.
+In 2021, the Government of St. Vincent issued, eleven (11), \$28.0 million, 91-day treasury bills on the RGSM.
+Pre eruption of the La Soufriere volcano, T. Bills rates averaged 1.5 percent with average bid amounts of \$34.5 million for the period February to April.
 These rates were lower than the average T.bills rates of 2.0 percent for same period in 2020, but similar to rates recorded in the last quarter of 2020 which average 1.7 percent.
-Post eruption, May - August, the issued T. Bills closed at the reserved/ceiling rate of 3.5 percent with average bids amounts of \$29.7 million due to market uncertainty surrounding the macro-economic and fiscal impacts of the eruption.
-In the 4th quarter of 2021, the average rate realized was 2.3 percent with corresponding average bid amounts of \$33.0 million as the government continued to meet all of its debt obligations on a timely basis despite the volcanic devastation.
+Post eruption, May - August, the issued T. Bills closed at the reserved/ceiling rate of 3.5 percent with average bids amounts of \$29.7 million due to market uncertainty fueled by investors hesitancy to buy government instruments.
+In the 4th quarter of 2021, the average rate realized was 2.3 percent with corresponding average bid amounts of \$33.0 million as the government continued to meet all of its debt obligations on a timely basis despite the in-country volcanic devastation.